-Telescopes use lenses and mirrors to collect and focus light from distant objects such as planets, the Moon, and the stars.
+Telescopes use lenses and mirrors to collect and focus light from distant objects such as planets, the moon, and the stars.
 Astrophotographers use them to explore the sky and photograph different planets, stars, galaxies, and nebulae.
-There are thousands of models of telescopes available on the market today and they vary a lot in price.
-So, how much does a good telescope cost?
+There are thousands of models of telescopes available on the market today, and they vary a lot in price.
+So, how much is a telescope?

-The cheapest telescope starts from around $100 while the more expensive models may cost up to $500 or even more.
-The price depends on a number of factors such as size or type of telescope, its optical quality, and other features it has.
-The more expensive a telescope is the better visibility and performance.
+The cheapest telescope starts at around $100, while the more expensive models may cost up to $500 or even more.
+The price depends on several factors, such as the size or type of telescope, its optical quality, and other features it has.
+The more expensive a telescope, the better its visibility and performance.

 The price of a telescope depends on its features, size, and brand name.
-The low-end telescopes are priced at $200 while high-end ones can cost up to $5000 or more depending on the specifications you want in your scope.
+Low-end telescopes are priced at $200 while high-end ones can cost up to $5000 or more, depending on the specifications you want in your scope.

 Telescopes have been used for many centuries but it is only recently that they have been made smaller and more affordable.
 Now anyone who is interested can own one.
-But how much do you need to spend?
+But how much is a telescope?
+How much should you spend?

 Telescopes are traditionally expensive, but technological advancements in recent years have led to more reasonably priced options.